Equidistribution of Hodge loci II: Applications

-For $x\in X$, let $\rho(x)$ be the rank of the \emph{Picard group} $\mathrm{Pic}(x)=\cV^1_x\cap \V_{\Z,x}$.
-Assume that the variation is simple, i.e., $\rho(x)=0$ outside a countable union of strict analytic subsets.
-For $r\geq 1$, we introduce the \emph{refined Noether Lefschetz locus}\footnote{Historically, Hodge loci are referred to as Noether--Lefschetz loci in weight $2$.}
+For $x\in X$, let $\rho(x)$ be the rank of the \emph{Picard group} $\mathrm{Pic}(x)=\cF^1\mathcal{V}_x\cap \V_{\Z,x}$.
+Assume that the variation is simple, i.e., $\rho(x)=0$ at a very general point.
+For $r\geq 1$, we introduce the \emph{refined Noether--Lefschetz locus}\footnote{Historically, Hodge loci are referred to as Noether--Lefschetz loci in weight $2$.}

-This locus can also be rewritten as the union over algebraic subvarieties in the two following ways: \begin{enumerate} \item It is the union, over all integers $N\geq 1$, of the sets
+It corresponds to a sub-Hodge locus for $\mathbb{V}_\Z^{r}$.
+It can be written as the union over algebraic subvarieties in the two following ways: \begin{enumerate} \item It is the union, over all integers $N\geq 1$, of the sets

 \item It is the union, over all positive definite symmetric matrices $M\in M_r(\Z)$, of the sets

 \end{enumerate} We will prove in the next two subsections that both formulations give equidistribution results and hence we prove \Cref{maink3-alt} and \Cref{maink3} by using different techniques in each case.